Sth84478/Sth84478/README.md

 -->

-- 🌱 I’m currently learning ... fullstack bootcamp with Tech Elevator
+- 🌱 I’'ve just finished my full-stack bootcamp with tech elevator
 - 📫 How to reach me: ... https://www.linkedin.com/in/steve-her/